vrm-c/vrm.dev/content/en/docs/vrm/how_to_make_vrm.md

 ### 7. Check model expressions/movements in play mode（If necessary）
 Set `AnimationClip/AnimationController` and set [viewing target](../univrm/components/univrm_lookat/#target) in``VRMLookAtHead -> Target``(the head orientation towards the target).
 For example, you can create a cube as a target from ``GameObject -> 3D Object -> Cube``.
 Next, serach head component in``VRMLookAtHead -> Head``.
 After the corresponding components are assigned, check the model's motion in the scene.
 The model will track the target position in Play Mode.
-You can drag the object position to test wheather the model's eyes are tracking the object in (near) real-time.
+You can drag the object position to test whether the model's eyes are tracking the object in (near) real-time.
 The model's close-up face can be viewed in Inspector window.

 {{< img src="images/vrm/LookAtTarget.png" width="900" height="280" alt="LookAtTarget" >}}
 <br>